Endless silky beaches

 - Sandholmen, Syre.
 A brief jaunt from the yacht harbour at Syre.
 The path leads through a little wood to an attractive, natural bathing beach.
 The ideal place to be on a warm summer’s day.
 The small beach has areas of grass and sand and the water is shallow.
 A great starting point for a paddling trip to Skudeneshavn (2,7 km) if you take along a canoe or kayak.

 - Sandvesanden.
 Located at Sandve north of Skudeneshavn (4,8 km), Sandvesanden is one Karmøy’s finest beaches.
 The vegetation around the beach is pure joy for plant enthusiasts.
+Volley.
 Toilets.
+Blue Flag beach.
+A nice – and short walk along the coastal path over to the charming Sandve harbor is recommended!

 - Stavastranden.
 With its historic traces in the landscape, sand dunes and dramatic waves, Stavasanden beach and the fields that surround it are a very exciting part of Norway.
 Beautiful Stavasanden holds many possibilities for experiencing the nature and heritage of this spot.